 Table 12: Welfare increase, synthetic diseases

-Note: Welfare is measured as Consumption Equivalent Variation (CEV) between the optimal lockdown and the laissez-faire.
-The different rows represent diseases with different levels of infectiousness (R_0), while the columns vary the case fatality rate (CFR).
+Note: Welfare is measured as Consumption Equivalent Variation (CEV) between the optimal lockdown and the no-lockdown equilibrium.
+The different rows represent diseases with different levels of infectiousness ( $R_0$ ), while the columns vary the case fatality rate (CFR).